avpnusr/sickchill/README.md

 For **[/media/folder]**, use the volume, where the postprocessed files will be stored.

 You can set the timezone for the container via environment-variable "TZ".
+You can activate support for german releases via the environment-variable "GERMAN".

 ```
 docker run -d \